Novimatrem/novisona/about.markdown

 • Body fat percentage: 94%

 • Mobility: very little, she can basically only stand for around 30 seconds at a time, and even that's very physically taxing and demanding, only can manage very very slowly waddling.
 Essentially remains immobile, for the best.
-She hasn't reasonably been able to stand since 2015, and hasn't tried to since 2016.
+She hasn't reasonably been able to stand since for many years, and doesn't try to anymore.

 • Paws: she has them, yes. both at the end of her arms, and at the bottom of her legs.
 100% paws, all the time.